-We believe that Mr. Wagers is qualified to serve as a director based on his perspective and experience as a Chief Financial Officer and deep financial and accounting knowledge.
+We believe Mr. Best is qualified to serve as a director based on his experience as an executive and investor, and knowledge of the industry in which we operate.

-Class III directors whose terms expire at the 2024 annual meeting:

-Amy Steel Vanden-Eykel

-Committees: Nominating and Corporate Governance
+Amy Steel Vanden-Eykel Director Since: 2021 Age: 46 Committees: Nominating and Corporate Governance Independent Director